RoyElkabetz/TD3_with_PyTorch/README.md

 This repo contains a PyTorch implementation of the Deep Reinforcement Learning algorithm Twin Delayed Deep Deterministic Policy Gradient (TD3), as described in the paper [Addressing Function Approximation Error in Actor-Critic Methods](https://arxiv.org/pdf/1802.09477.pdf) (2018)

-You can see below a few learning curves along with gifs of TD3 agents (trained with this code) play the Inverted Double Pendulum and Inverted Pendulum Swing environments of PyBullet.
+You can see below a few learning curves along with gifs of TD3 agents (trained with this code) play the Bipedal Walker and Inverted Pendulum Swing environments of Gym and PyBullet.

 <img src="assets/SAC_InvertedDoublePendulumBulletEnv-v0__gamma_0.99__alpha_0.0003__beta_0.0003__fc1_256__fc2_256__bs_256__buffer_100000__update_period_2__tau_0.005__.png" width="" height="240"> ![](assets/TrainedInvertedDoublePendulumAgentGif.gif)